bxparks/AceTime/README.md

     * `ace_time::extended::ZonePolicy`
     * `ace_time::extended::ZoneRule`

-The "date and time" classes provide an abstraction layer to make it easier to use and manipulate date and time fields.
+The Date, Time, and TimeZone classes provide an abstraction layer to make it easier to use and manipulate date and time fields.
 For example, each of the `LocalDateTime`, `OffsetDateTime` and `ZonedDateTime` classes provide the `toEpochSeconds()` method which returns the number of seconds from an epoch date, the `forEpochSeconds()` method which constructs the date and time fields